 8. Sleeping Bear Heritage Trail

-- Distance: 22 miles currently
+• Distance: 22 miles currently

-- Difficulty: Easy
+• Difficulty: Easy

-- Time to Hike: 6 hours one way
+• Time to Hike: 6 hours one-way

-- Elevation gain: 2,080 feet
+• Elevation gain: 2,080 feet

-- Dogs Permitted?
+• Dogs Permitted?
 Yes, seasonally from April 1-November 30

-First of all, this trail is a multipurpose trail, unlike the others which are solely hiking trails in the summer.
-It’s mostly paved, can accommodate wheelchairs and strollers, and can also be used for biking and rollerblading.
-A few miles around the Bay View trailhead and through Port Oneida are crushed stone and probably best avoided on rollerblades.
+It’s mostly paved, can accommodate wheelchairs and strollers, and is also suitable for biking and rollerblading.
+However, a few miles around the Bay View trailhead and through Port Oneida are stones that are probably best avoided on rollerblades.

 The trail connects many of the top sites of Sleeping Bear Dunes National Lakeshore, including the towns of Glen Arbor and Empire.
-You can access this path from many of the other trailheads, including the Dune Climb, beginning of the Scenic Drive, Alligator Hill, and Bay View.
+You can access this path from many of the other trailheads, including the Dune Climb, the beginning of the Scenic Drive, Alligator Hill, and Bay View.

 A popular way to explore one of the shorter sections is to begin from the Dune Climb lot and head north just over 2 miles to explore the Glen Have Historic District.